Recently I was doing a course on AI and comes across AI drift and was exploring more on this.

 What drift-aware design looks like

-How to detect drift as a user?
+How to detect drift?

 - Behaviorally: